fredgibbs/fredgibbs.github.io/courses/diet-health-expertise/schedule.md

 ### Fri 10/09
 - Catherine Carstairs, “‘Our Sickness Record Is a National Disgrace’: Adelle Davis, Nutritional Determinism, and the Anxious 1970s”, 461--91.

-{% include alert.html class='danger' title='(short) Weekly reflection' text="
+{% include alert.html class='danger' title='Weekly reflection' text="
-What was most interesting this week?
+No specific question this week.
+Just write 800 words on what you found most interesting, surprising, confusing, etc.
 "%}

 ## Week 9: FLEX AND/OR BREAK
 Nothing scheduled this week.
+If we need to catch up with anything, we can slot it in here, but we will get a few days off regardless to recharge for the last 6 weeks.

 ### Mon 10/12